voicesauce/opensauce-python/MAC-OS-X.md

     directions on the [Anaconda website](https://www.continuum.io) and install Python.
 NumPy and SciPy come pre-installed.

-If you only want to play with the software and don't use Python very often, using the pre-installed Python (Method 1) might be appropriate.
-If you use Python frequently, a package manager like Homebrew or Conda (Anaconda) is recommended.
-Installing Anaconda requires the least amount of technical knowledge.
+We recommend that you avoid the pre-installed Python (Method 1) and use a package manager like Homebrew or Conda (Anaconda) instead.
+Installing Anaconda requires the least amount of technical knowledge, though Homebrew is not too difficult to learn.

 # <A NAME="alternate">Alternate Snack setup</A>: Allows Snack to be called from Python